ArenKDesai/Aren-s-Notes/Ch1 Framing ML Problems.md

 You can break ML problems into supervised and unsupervised problems.
-Unsupervised problems are solved via clustering algorithms or autoencoders.
+Unsupervised problems are solved via clustering algorithms or autoencoders, which reduce the dimensionality of input data (like P)